I CAN SKIP FATHER’S DAY CARDS NOW.

 Words like these may not be sacred to you.
 But they are sacred to me.

 I don’t know if there are any connections between this life and the next.
 But if there are, and if Dad isn’t too busy to read this, I want to remind him of what I told him once before.

 I should have told him that more than one measly time.

 He still is a good father to me.

-He might be gone from my space.
-He might be the biggest hole in my heart.
-But he’ll always be my dad.
+Though he might be gone from my space, and he might be the biggest hole in my heart, he’ll always be my dad.
 I’ll always be his son.